 He currently spends half his time in Italy, and half in London, whilst being challenged by the Institute of Masters of Wine.

-Embark on our 2018 Tuscany Study Tour with on site professional-level instruction
+Embark on our 2019 Tuscany Immersion Study Trip with professional-level instruction on site!

 Tuscany Wine Study Tour Highlights

 Don’t miss this unique opportunity to travel through all the key appellations of this authentic Italian wine region with a true expert and fabulous instructor!

 Tuscany’s famous hills are home to some of the world's most notable wine regions.
 Chianti, Brunello di Montalcino and Vino Nobile di Montepulciano showcase Sangiovese, the king of red grapes in Toscana.
 The wines of Bolgheri will challenge what you think you know about Cabernet Sauvignon and Merlot.
 Experiencing the incredible wines of Vernaccia di San Gimignano, may make you see Italian white wines in a whole new light.

 A lot meets the eye when you visit beautiful Tuscany, but so much more is waiting to be discovered.
 Tuscany’s diverse climatic conditions, soils and topography make the region a vast mosaic of distinctive terroirs—often combined with a rich historic and cultural heritage hard to match elsewhere.

 Enjoy personal guidance and instruction from Jane Hunt, Master of Wine and senior judge for Italian wines at the Decanter World Wine Awards tasting competition